The United Nations Convention on the Rights of the Child, signed by almost 200 countries, states that every child has the right to a good education.

 We have a valuable set of tools and worksheets to support students in creating the optimal mindset for development and education.

-- Teaching a Growth Mindset – Examples that illustrate the brain’s neuroplasticity and aid in adopting a growth mindset.
+- Adopt a Growth Mindset – Guides to replace fixed mindset thinking with growth statements and aid in adopting a growth mindset.

 - Self-Awareness Worksheet for Older Children – Self-awareness in children is essential in recognizing positive and negative thinking and behavior.